gizmore/phpgdo/DOCS/GDO7_IDEAS.md

  - TheClimber.net - A server with the highest altitude wins.

  - E-Penis.net domain zählt 4 punkte. server 3. projekte 10 punkte.

+ - A bot that analyzes Images with an AI and tags/labels them: This looks like a "....."